What Is an Active Pharmaceutical Ingredient (API)?

-All drugs are made up of two core components: the API, which is the central ingredient, and the excipients, the substances other than the drug that helps deliver the medication to your system.
-Excipients are chemically inactive substances, such as lactose or mineral oil.
+All drugs are made up of two core components: the API, which is the central ingredient, and the excipient, the substances other than the drug that helps deliver the medication to your system.
+Excipients are chemically inactive substances, such as lactose or mineral oil in the pill.

 Strength of APIs